Privacy Policy

 We share personal data only with the following sub-processors:

-• Stripe (payments): processes payment data under their own privacy policy.
+- Stripe (US, payments): processes payment data under their own privacy policy.
 PCI-DSS Level 1 certified.

-• Microsoft (email delivery): processes recipient email addresses to deliver transactional and alert emails on our behalf via Microsoft Graph API.
+- Microsoft (EU, email delivery): processes recipient email addresses and message content to deliver transactional and alert emails on our behalf via Microsoft Graph API.

 We do not sell your personal data.
 We do not share data with advertisers or data brokers.